On this page

 Learning results that have been acquired in non-formal and informal learning contexts can be used by means of validation.
 For this the government of the German-speaking Community will set up a central validation point within five years of the law coming into force.
 Then the functioning and procedure of the validation is still to be laid down.

-For anyone who cannot see the wood for the trees among the provision, the professional development service in the DG Ministry represents the ideal place to start.
-Free of charge and without preference to certain providers, the advisor first determines the actual aim jointly with the person seeking advice before he/she is shown the different educational paths to it.
+Information and guidance is provided by the Ministry of the German-speaking Community.
+Free of charge and without preference to certain providers, the advisor will determine the actual aim jointly with the person seeking advice before he/she is shown the different educational paths to be taken.
 At the centre of the advice, which can be found online, is the customer with the abilities and knowledge he/she already had.

 There are no specific quality assurance measures for the validation of non-formal and informal learning in the German-speaking Community.